 The king and queen are chosen from three to four males and three to four females nominated by and from the senior class.
 Students run as individuals, not as couples.
 The freshmen, sophomore, junior and senior classes vote on these candidates for the final selections.
 The queen's court is made up of one female selected from each of the freshmen, sophomore, and junior classes as well as the other senior females receiving the second highest number of votes in the all school election.

-Students interested in being considered for court must complete an application verification sheet.
 All elections are by secret ballot and are supervised by the class advisors.
 Eligibility will be determined by the school administration.

-- a. be passing all classes in current term
+- a. be passing all classes.

-- b. maintain at least a 2.5 GPA

-- c. not have lost credit due to attendance the previous semester
+- b. not have lost credit due to attendance the previous semester.

-- d. currently be within the attendance policy
+- c. currently be within the attendance policy.

+- d. be a student in good standing.

-- e. not owe WCPS any fines
+- e. not owe WCPS any fines.

-- f. be a student of good character
+- f. be a student of good character.

-- g. have no major discipline issues (as determined by the advisor and principal)
+- g. have no major discipline issues. (as determined by the advisor and principal)